© Thames Valley Writers’ Circle

 Although the above points are specifically aimed at entries for the Barbara

-Olive Smith Memorial Trophy, which Iain judges for us, they are probably a
+Olive Smith Memorial Trophy, which Iain has judged for us, they are probably